allegroai/clearml-docs/docs/apps/clearml_session.md

 To run a session inside a Docker container, use the `--docker` flag and enter the docker image to use in the interactive session.

-### Passing requirements
+### Installing requirements
-`clearml-session` can download required Python packages.
+`clearml-session` can install required Python packages when setting up the remote environment.
 A `requirement.txt` file can be attached to the command using `--requirements </file/location.txt>`.
-Alternatively, packages can be manually specified, using `--packages "<package_name>"` (for example `--packages "keras" "clearml"`) and they'll be automatically installed.
+Alternatively, packages can be manually specified, using `--packages "<package_name>"` (for example `--packages "keras" "clearml"`), and they'll be automatically installed.

-### Accessing git repository
+### Accessing a git repository
-To access a git repository remotely, add a `--git-credentials` flag and set it to `True`, so the local .git-credentials file is sent to the interactive session.
+To access a git repository remotely, add a `--git-credentials` flag and set it to `true`, so the local .git-credentials file will be sent to the interactive session.
 This is helpful if working on private git repositories, and it allows for seamless cloning and tracking of git references, including untracked changes.

 ### Re-launching and shutting down sessions